ThisPorker/cse15l-lab-reports/Lab_1_Report–Week_2.md

 AVOID adding a passphrase when asked, just continue to hit Enter throughout the process of creating your ssh key.
 (Extra step for Windows users: [Link](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_keymanagement#user-key-generation))

 Now we login to the remote connection manually to copy the public key to the .ssh directory of our user account.After login, use the command **mkdir .ssh**.
-Logout and use the command, **scp /Users/<user-name>/.ssh/id_rsa.pub cs15lsp22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys**.
+Logout and use the command **scp /Users/<user-name>/.ssh/id_rsa.pub cs15lsp22zz@ieng6.ucsd.edu:~/.ssh/authorized_keys**.

 ![SSH](SSHKey.png)